StevenBlack/vocab/readme.md

 ### de facto
 Actually existing; a matter of fact.
-If the president of the company is on his yacht, the vice president becomes the de facto leader of the company.
-On the other hand, if the president of the company is on the vice-president's yacht, he becomes the de facto captain.

 ### de profundis
 A Latin phrase for "out of the depths."
 Someone is pulled de profundis from sleep, meditation or thought.
 It has nothing to do with "profound," which makes the word an excellent excuse for why you weren't paying attention to whomever was speaking to you.
-Pronounced DAY PRO-FUND-ISS.

 ### de trop